 Law Enforcement Cadets Graduate

 RALEIGH, N.C.
-(December 7, 2021) - A new round of highly trained law enforcement officers will soon be on patrol in Wake County and beyond.
-Wake Tech honored 18 cadets and 5 limited enrollee students from Basic Law Enforcement Training (BLET) today during a graduation ceremony at the Public Safety Education Campus.
+(June 9, 2022) - A new round of highly trained and dedicated law enforcement officers will soon be on patrol in Wake County and beyond.
+Wake Tech honored 21 cadets from the Basic Law Enforcement Training (BLET) Academy today during a graduation ceremony at the Public Safety Education Campus.
 Graduates received certificates and awards in front of proud family and friends.

 Wake Tech President Dr. Scott Ralls congratulated the cadets for their commitment to law enforcement.

-Highest Firearms Average Top Gun Award – Patrick Dercola
+- Highest Firearms Average Top Gun Award: Kosobucki and Francis Taylor